HorizonEmuTeam/Horizon-Emu/README.md

 * <b>Darum</b> - compilation of Box64 with AVX.

 ## Development assistance
 If you know about the change of resources in Apk and want to help in development, write to Telegram: @jotaros884.
-Thanks
+Thanks.

 ## Telegram Channels to find out information about the development